albaintor/integration-lgtv/README.md

 - Once uploaded, the new integration should appear in the list : click on it and select `Start setup`
 - Your TV must be running and connected to the network before proceeding (a pairing prompt will be displayed)
 - The setup will be able to discover the LG TVs if they are connected on the same network, otherwise it is necessary to set manual IP
-- At the end, most users should enable at `Media Player` entity. `Remote entity` is useful for custom commands and commands sequence
+- At the end, most users should enable the `Media Player` entity. `Remote entity` is useful for custom commands and commands sequence

 ### Backup or restore configuration